2000 South Central Ave, Marshfield, WI 54449

 3. Brass faucets and faucet parts, such as fittings and valves can also contain lead.
 Fixtures installed before 2014 are likely to contain some brass, even if they have a chrome finish.

 Does your home have a lead service?
-Click on the map below.
+Use the map below.

 If you suspect your home has lead in the plumbing, there are a few immediate steps you can take to minimize exposure.